Don’t Pretend AI “Knows”

 A Recursive Lab for Visual Intelligence

-The gap: Current benchmarks (CLIP, FID, IS) measure semantic correctness—whether this figure looks like a figure.
-They cannot measure compositional geometry—whether the butterfly could be anywhere else.
+The gap: Current benchmarks (CLIP, FID, IS) measure semantic correctness, whether this figure looks like a figure.
+They cannot measure compositional geometry, whether the figure could be standing differently.

 Visual Thinking Lens fills this gap.

-VTL quantifies compositional bias through geometric primitives and multi-channel analysis:
+This quantifies compositional bias through geometric primitives and multi-channel analysis, choose 1 or all 4:

 Core (always measured):